 Low to moderate base saturation.
-Base saturation values in subsoils are usually less than 50%, and KCl-extractable aluminium levels are usually more than 1.5 cmol(+)/kg except where clay contents are relatively low.
+Base saturation values in subsoils are usually less than 50%, and KCl-extractable aluminium levels are usually more than 1.5 cmolc/kg except where clay contents are relatively low.

 Parent materials are mostly weakly weathered.
-Mafic Brown Soils are derived from weakly weathered intermediate or basic igneous rocks (e.g. phonolite and basalt).
-Other groups are derived dominantly from acid quartzo-feldspathic sedimentary rocks (schist and greywacke) or acid igneous rocks (e.g. rhyolites and granites).
-The alteration status of gravel or hard rock substrates is usually fresh to moderately weathered and occasionally highly weathered.
+Mafic Brown Soils are derived from weakly weathered intermediate or mafic igneous rocks (e.g. phonolite and basalt).
+Other groups are derived dominantly from felsic quartzo-feldspathic sedimentary rocks (schist and greywacke) or felsic igneous rocks (e.g. rhyolites and granites).
+The alteration status of coarse rock fragments or hard rock substrates is usually fresh to moderately weathered and occasionally highly weathered.

 Mica/illite and vermiculite are common clay minerals.
 Profiles tend to be mineralogically uniform with depth.
 Brown soils cover a wide range of mineralogy classes.
 Mixed, Illitic, Vermiculitic and Clay-mineralic (involving vermiculite and mica-vermiculite) are common.
 Some Allophanic Brown Soils have an Amorphic mineralogy class.